+Influencer marketing generates $6.50 for every $1 spent on average.
 Not only does it have a very impressive ROI, but collaborations allow you to place your brand in front of a larger audience and drive sales quickly.
 This strategy is also what we call co-marketing.

 It’s an approach that involves two brands coming together to create a campaign that helps each other grow.
-It’s mutually beneficial and often leads to campaigns going viral.
+It’s mutually beneficial, and often leads to campaigns going viral.

-What better way to learn how to use co-marketing yourself than to learn from those who have done it before successfully?
+What better way to learn how to use co-marketing yourself than to learn from those who have done it before successfully.
+That’s why today we’re going to cover five co-marketing campaigns and how you can replicate their success.

 Case study #1 – BMW and Louis Vuitton

 The luxury car brand BMW and retailer Louis Vuitton partnered up in 2014 to create a unique luggage set that matched one of their latest cars.
+Why did these companies decide to co-market together?
+Because they both value luxury and have audiences that enjoy high end goods.

-The suitcase came in a set of four, using carbon fiber accents and sleek lines that matched the new BMW.
+The suitcase came in a set of four, using carbon fibre accents and sleek lines that matched the new BMW.
 They didn’t come cheap, either — $20,000 to be exact.
 With the car being sold for over $150,000, the two products aligned perfectly.

 Both brands began the campaign by promoting the joint partnership on their websites, with Louis Vuitton’s reaching over one million visitors per month, according to SimilarWeb.